S-Varshaa-Sai-Sripriya/End-to-End-MLOps-Project-with-MLflow-Docker-and-CI-CD/README.md

     ✅ Containerization and reproducibility via Docker

 > 📚 This project is a guided implementation for learning MLOps and production-ready ML workflows.
 It has been adapted and customized to reinforce core concepts in experiment tracking, containerization, CI/CD, and understand cloud deployment.
+> Complete code is maintained in a private repo